Some professions are regulated by law in Denmark. If you are going to work within one of these professions, you need a Danish authorisation.

 Is my profession regulated?

-Find out if your profession is regulated by law at the Ministry of Higher Education and Science: Regulated professions.
+Find out if your profession is regulated by law at the Ministry of Higher Education and Science.

 Apply for authorisation

-It is an advantage to apply for authorisation before you arrive in Denmark as it may take time before you receive a reply to your application.
+It is an advantage to apply for authorisation before you arrive in Denmark as it may take time before you receive an answer to your application.

-If you are a citizen of a country outside of the Nordic region, the EU/EEA or Switzerland, in some cases you must attach a Danish authorisation when you apply for a residence and work permit.
-For example, this applies if you are going to work as a doctor, dentist or schoolteacher.
+If you are a citizen of a country outside of the Nordic region, the EU/EEA or Switzerland, you must in some cases attach a Danish authorisation when you apply for a residence and work permit.
+For example, this applies if you are going to work as a doctor or a dentist.

-The authorisation is issued by the authority that is responsible for the relevant profession.
+The authority that is responsible for the relevant profession issues the authorisation.
 Please note that the requirements for authorisation depend on whether you are a Nordic citizen, an EU/EEA or Swiss citizen or whether you are a citizen of another country.